jonasoesch/p9/paper.md

 *Granularity transitions*: Animation has also shown to help with object constancy when zooming in and out of visualizations. [@Shanmugasundaram-08:effectanimated]

-*Causal transitions*: In one experiment, Bétrancourt et al. [@Betrancourt-08:displaykey] tested the effectiveness of animated transitions to establish causal relationships.
-They tested retention and transfer learning of participants on a story about the formation of lightning.
-Participants who saw the animated transitions significantly outperformed those who saw a static slideshow with the same narration.

 *Rotating dimension walk*: Ruchikachorn et al. found that animation helped establish object constancy when a known visualization idiom was transformed into an unknown idiom. [@Ruchikachorn-15:learningvisualizations] Going for example from a linear chart to a spiral.